effector/effector/docs/api/effector/sample.md

 Overall this method can be used in order to link two nodes, resulting the third one, which will fire only upon `clock` node trigger.
 _Note: [_`Unit`_](Unit.md) chapter may come in handy, to be aware of way of using this method._

 Passes current `sourceStore`'s state and `clockEvent`'s value to `fn` handler.
 Quite a common case when you need to handle some event with some store's state.
-Instead of using `store.getState()`, in body of effect, which may cause race conditions and inconsistency of state at the moment of effect thunk invocation.
+Instead of using `store.getState()`, in body of effect, which may cause race conditions and inconsistency of state at the moment of effect's handler invocation, it is more appropriate to use `sample` method as described below.

 Returned Unit may be observed (via `watch`), since it's valid graph node.